-At the beginning of language acquisition, there may be uncertainty about whether one is ready to read in the new language.
-Don’t worry.
+At the beginning of language acquisition, you may be worrying if you are already at a point where you are ready to read in Japanese.
+But don’t worry!
 There are many resources that use pictures and repetition to help inexperienced learners follow the story.

 Reading simple stories will help you recognizing the characters and familiarize you with Japanese expressions.
 If a text is too difficult or boring, just pick the next one!